top of page

 In other words, if you made money in ways other than just through your job, you need to report it on this form.
 The SA400 form is part of the self-assessment tax return process and helps HMRC to calculate the amount of tax you owe on your total income.
 The HMRC SA400 form is a document that you fill out and submit to HM Revenue & Customs (HMRC) in the UK.
 It's used to report any income that you received during the tax year from sources other than employment, such as rental income or income from investments.

 In order to register your partnership, you must name the partner you want to nominate.
 Then, the partner is required to complete SA400.
-SA400 form can either be filled out online or printed and mailed the form to HMRC.
+SA400 form can either be filled out and submitted online (using Govt.
+Gateway) and mailed the form to HMRC or SA400 can be filled in PDF and mailed to HMRC.
 The SA400 form has two pages, and you'll require the following information in order to fill out the form:

 ● The name of the company.